verhovsky/books-futures-explained/src/4_pin.md

-Next we swap the data stored at the memory location which `test1` is pointing to with the data stored at the memory location `test2` is pointing to and vice a verca.
+Next we swap the data stored at the memory location which `test1` is pointing to with the data stored at the memory location `test2` is pointing to and vice a versa.

 We should expect that printing the fields of `test2` should display the same as `test1` (since the object we printed before the swap has moved there now).